-This review has highlighted that COVID-19 poses a significant financial challenge for the Council, as it will for all local authorities.
-To reflect this, the Council will publish an update to its Medium Term Financial Strategy in Autumn 2020.
+This review highlighted that COVID-19 posed a significant financial challenge for the Council, as it did for all local authorities.

-The Council's assessment as at 14 July 2020 was that the net total adverse impact of COVID-19 on the General Fund would be £1.03 million, the vast majority of which is expected to crystallise within 2020/21.
+The Council's assessment as at 14 July 2020 was that the net total adverse impact of COVID-19 on the General Fund would be £1.03 million, the vast majority of which was expected to crystallise within 2020/21.
 This assumed no extra funding above that already announced by Central Government, no re-prioritisation of services or alternative service provision.
-By way of context, the General Fund balance as at 31 March 2020 is £2.0 million (subject to year-end adjustments and audit).
-The Council's prudent minimum balance on the General Fund is £2.3 million.
-In addition to this the Council has an Economic Impact reserve which has a balance of £2.980 million at 31 March 2020 and it is expected that the COVID-19 financial impact will be met from this reserve.
-It is therefore felt that there is significant headroom within the General Fund to absorb the estimated financial impact of COVID-19 in the short to medium-term.
+During 2020/21 the Council received additional support from central government and reprioritised resources to minimise the call on balances.
+By way of context, the General Fund minimum prudent balance as at 31 March 2020 was £2.00 million and the Council has been able to maintain general fund balances at or above this level to November 2022.
+In addition to this the Council has an Economic Impact reserve which has been utilised to help manage the financial impact of COVID-19 with a forecast balance of £1.36m at 31 March 2023 (2022/23 financial monitoring report to Cabinet October 2022).
+It is therefore felt that there continues to be significant headroom within the General Fund to manage future financial risks including inflation and the cost of living crisis.

-The Council has also reviewed it cash requirements over the medium term (up to the end of March 2022) and remains confident in its ability to maintain sufficient cash for its services throughout the medium term, even there is some uncertainty round income levels.
+The Council has also reviewed it cash requirements over the medium term (up to the end of March 2024) and remains confident in its ability to maintain sufficient cash for its services throughout the medium term, even there is some uncertainty round income levels.
 The Council holds over £90m in cash all of which is available at short notice.
-This is based on our review of the cashflow forecast which covers a period twelve months beyond the signing of the accounts i.e. through to July 2022.
+This is based on our review of the cashflow forecast which covers a period twelve months beyond the signing of the accounts i.e. through to December 2023.
 The Council is of course also able to borrow short term for revenue purposes if ever needed.
-Even as the impact of COVID-19 continues and the Country finds itself in the midst of a second wave and a third lockdown, and with income levels recovering slowly, the Council has sufficient levels of reserves and investments such that it would not run out of cash.
+The Council continues to hold sufficient levels of reserves and investments such that it would not run out of cash.

 The Council concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will continue as a going concern, based on the review of the forecast reserve and cash position 12 months from the signing of the accounts.

 This account reflects the statutory requirement for the Council, as the billing authority, to establish and maintain a separate fund for the collection and distribution of amounts due in respect of Council Tax and Non-Domestic Rates (Business Rates).